weseek/growi-docker-compose/examples/with-backup/README.md

 - MONGODB_PASSWORD
 - MONGODB_AUTHDB

-For detail information, see the original site [weseek/mongodb-awesome-backup](https://github.com/weseek/mongodb-awesome-backup).
+For details, see the original site [weseek/mongodb-awesome-backup](https://github.com/weseek/mongodb-awesome-backup).

 ## Optional settings

-### Not if you want create environment file, you should to specify these in `docker-compose.yml`.
+### If you don't want to create environment file, you need to specify these in `docker-compose.yml`.

 ```yaml:docker-compose.yml
     : <snip>